Carcharomodus

-Carcharomodus escheri, commonly nicknamed the serrated mako shark or Escher's mako shark, is an extinct lamnid that lived during the Miocene.
-It has been formerly thought to have been the transitional between the broad-toothed "mako" Cosmopolitodus hastalis and the modern great white, but is now considered to be an evolutionary dead-end with the discovery of Carcharodon hubbelli.
+Carcharomodus is an extinct genus of lamnid shark.
+Its only species is Carcharomodus escheri, commonly nicknamed the serrated mako shark or Escher's mako shark.
+It is an extinct lamnid that lived during the Miocene and that was formerly thought to have been transitional between the broad-toothed "mako" Cosmopolitodus hastalis and the modern great white, but is now considered to be an evolutionary dead-end with the discovery of Carcharodon hubbelli.
 Fossil examples have been found along northern Atlantic coastlines and in parts of Western and Central Europe.